dawudmq/starter-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My mission is to build a bridge between machine learning algorithms and logical reasoning, starting from natural language to design a conceptual system and reasoning method that conforms to human cognition, so as to form a highly generalized and transferable learning system.
+bio: My research interests are natural language processing, data mining and knowledge discovery, machine learning.

 # Interests to show in About widget
 interests: